Mehdi-sellam/LibraryERP/README.md

-# Insight Library Management System Documentation
+# Enterprise Resource Planning for a Library called Insight Library Documentation

+## Documentation

-This project is a web applicatin ERP system, developed for managing stuff, customers and stock within an IPTV online store.
+This project is a Desktop applicatin ERP system, developed for managing **Books**, **Clients**, and **Borrowing Orders** within an Library Management System.

 ## Technologies Used:
 - **C#**